-This salesperson is convinced that her success is being sabotaged by everybody.
+This salesperson is convinced that their success is being sabotaged by everybody.

-She blames her co-workers if she wasn’t able to close a sale and may even accuse others of taking the sale away from her.
-She may also blame the client and claim that they took too long to make a decision.
+They blame their co-workers if they weren’t able to close a sale and may even accuse others of taking the sale away from her.
+They may also blame the client and claim that they took too long to make a decision.

-She may have even indirectly blamed you at one point, insinuating that your lack of support/encouragement/help is the reason why she’s not making more sales.
+They may have even indirectly blamed you at one point, insinuating that your lack of support/encouragement/help is the reason why they’re not making more sales.

 Salespeople with “victim syndrome” will always complain about everything in their lives.
 They will often choose to blame problems on other people rather than taking ownership of the situation.

 What’s worse is they love to talk about being victimized and will gladly tell anyone who’s within earshot of all the ways that they’ve been mistreated.